Chlamydia is one of the fastest-growing public health concerns within Denver, among the general increase of STDs across the city.

 Having other existing STDs: Patients that have one STD already are likely to contract another as well.
 STDs can sometimes develop into other conditions and expose the host to more diseases.
 If a patient has an STD, then they’ll want to increase their usual screening activity.

 Patients that understand these key risks should be able to improve their chances of detecting the disease early.
 Whenever you feel like you have an increased risk of chlamydia or another STD make sure you get an updated screening.

 Where can patients in Denver find local STD testing clinics?
 Can AFC Urgent Care Denver treat chlamydia?

 The good news for most patients is that our AFC Urgent Care Denver Locations provide instant STD screening and treatment for multiple types of diseases.

 If you have been impacted by the outbreak of chlamydia across Denver, CO, then make sure you visit any one of our urgent care locations for treatment.
-Our team of board-certified physicians and urgent care staff can provide treatment at our local walk-in clinic in Denver Highlands, Denver Speer, Denver East, and Cherry Creek!
+Our team of board-certified physicians and urgent care staff can provide treatment at our local walk-in clinic in Denver Highlands, Denver Speer, Denver Park Hill, and Cherry Creek!